 Your primary reason for requesting a raise is that the salary you’re being paid doesn’t reflect your current value to the company.
 That salary was set some time in the past, so your argument is that you are more valuable now than you were when your current salary was set.

 So you need to identify the specific reasons—the things you’ve done since your current salary was set—why your value exceeds your salary.
 These are your accomplishments.
 You should also document positive feedback from your colleagues and clients, demonstrating that your work has positive impact on the company, and showing that others have noticed the additional value you bring to the company.
 These bits of positive feedback are your accolades.

-Learn more about how to use your accomplishments and accolades to ask for a raise in an email: How to ask for a raise with a salary increase letter
+Learn more about how to use your accomplishments and accolades to ask for a raise in an email: How to ask for a raise - email template

 Accomplishments are things you’ve done to add additional value to your company by helping it make more money or save money.

 As you become more experienced in your job, you’ll usually see things you can do to make things more efficient.
 Sometimes your manager will ask you to do those things, and sometimes you’ll find them on your own.
 The things you do to make your company more efficient are the things that add additional value to the company.
 I’m not talking about simply doing your job.
 I’m talking about doing things that demonstrate increased productivity in your job and add additional value to your company.